-=450 euros per month x 2 = 900 euros.
-OR OR Apartments • You will need to pay the equivalence of two months rent when signing the lease for the apartment (deposit + one months rent).
-Monthly rent for apartments vary depending on the size of the apartment.
+Taxi fare for arrival day in Aix 40 to 70 Euros depending upon arrival train station or airport Rented room and Board : one month rent immediately upon arrival Approximately 650 Euros Rented Room: one month rent immediately upon arrival Up to 450 euros Apartments: two months rent (deposit + one month rent) You will need to pay the equivalent of two months' rent when signing the lease for the apartment (deposit + one month's rent).
+Monthly rent for apartments varies depending on the size of the apartment.
 You should calculate approximately 450 euros per student per month.
-Tenant Insurance which includes personal liability Tenant insurance is mandatory for all housing in Aix apartment; approximately 60 euros for the year.
-Sécurité Sociale In 2010-11 : 200 euros for the year, to be paid at beginning of program Registration with OFII 2010-11: 55 euros for the fiscal stamp to pay for required medical exam 10 Euros for the bus and metro fare to Marseille.
+Tenant Insurance which includes personal liability Tenant insurance is mandatory for all housing in Aix apartment; approximately 40 euros for the semester.
+Registration with OFII 10 Euros for the bus and metro fare to go to Marseille